92kns/shreks-swamp-reactapp/README.md

 Not hosted anywhere yet (will be hosted on Heroku soon!)

 Minimal functionality, and will remain so to an extent.
-This was mainly for pedagogical reasons to get a better understanding of how some aspects of the fullstack process works (working with React components, handling Mutations/Queries client and servier side).
+This was mainly for pedagogical reasons to get a better understanding of how some aspects of the fullstack process works (working with React components, handling Mutations/Queries client and server side).

 #### Example pictures of the store!